 Please listen to your child read regularly at home and comment in their home school book when they have read.
 Support your child by asking them questions about the text, checking their understanding of what they have read.

-In Nursery the children are beginning an exciting journey with Phonics which will ultimately enable them to become readers and writers.
+In Nursery the children are on an exciting journey with Phonics which will ultimately enable them to become readers and writers.

 In the first phase of Phonics we concentrate on developing speaking and listening skills, phonological awareness (identifying sound patterns in spoken words) and oral blending and segmenting skills.
 Their language skills are developed through carefully organised activities and a broad and rich language curriculum with speaking and listening at its centre.